cdktf/cdktf-provider-vsphere/docs/virtualMachine.python.md

 - *Type:* str

 The type of controller the disk should be connected to.
-Must be 'scsi', 'sata', or 'ide'.
+Must be 'scsi', 'sata', 'nvme', or 'ide'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.10.0/docs/resources/virtual_machine#controller_type VirtualMachine#controller_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.11.0/docs/resources/virtual_machine#controller_type VirtualMachine#controller_type}

 ---